 Is Credit Protection Association a scam?

-According to the BBB, Credit Protection Association is a legitimate collection agency founded in 1997.
 They utilize calling campaigns, skip tracing, targeted email, and computer-based robocalls to track down and target customers for collection.
 Due to its history in cable and telecommunication collections, CPA has developed technical and automatic print and email systems that inform customers of rate changes and service terminations, in addition to define where and how to return equipment, pay a bill, call the service provider, or call the collector.

-How many Complaints are there against Credit Protection Association?
+How many complaints are there against Credit Protection Association?

 As of April 2017, the Better Business Bureau reported 257 closed Credit Protection Association complaints over the previous few decades, such as 70 closed CPA complaints over the past 12 months.
 The BBB provides Credit Protection Association a B- rating.
 Additionally, Justia lists 30 Credit Protection Association complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, and three alleging violations of the Fair Credit Reporting Act.
 Moreover, the Consumer Financial Protection Bureau (CFPB) lists 120 closed CPA complaints for 2016.